ngs-docs/2021-august-remote-computing/_main.utf8.md

 MY${varname}SUBSET
 ```

-would expand ${varname} and then put MY ..
-SUBSET on either end, while
+would expand ${varname} and then put "MY" and "SUBSET" on either end, while

 ```
 MY$varnameSUBSET
 ```

-would try to put MY in front of $varnameSUBSET which won't work.
+would try to put "MY" in front of $varnameSUBSET which won't work.

 (Unknown/uncreated variables are empty.)